tzachov/vscode-todo-list/readme.md

 # TODO List

-This VSCode extension will list all of your TODO-type comments in an easy-to-read tree view panel.
+List all of your TODO-type comments in an easy-to-read tree view panel.
+`Syntax Highlighting` and `Trello Integration` included.

 https://marketplace.visualstudio.com/items?itemName=TzachOvadia.todo-list